notfromstatefarm/nvflashk/README.md

-# Patched nvflash
+# nvflashk

 This is a patched version of [nvflash](https://www.techpowerup.com/download/nvidia-nvflash/), nVIDIA's utility for modifying the vBIOS (amongst many other things) on their GPUs.

 However, their software (understandably) comes with built-in limitations.
-One of those limitations is that the Board ID of your GPU must match any vBIOS you attempt to flash to it.
-While the PCI Subsystem ID can be overridden, the internal board ID cannot.
-Essentially, the BIOS had to have been made for your particular PCB.
+One of those limitations is that the GPU ID, Board ID, and other IDs of your GPU must match any vBIOS you attempt to flash to it.
+While the PCI Subsystem ID can sometimes be overridden, the internal board ID and others cannot.
+Essentially, the BIOS had to have been made for your particular PCB and chip combo.

 For 99.999% of users, that should be the only need for nvflash: updating your cards to BIOS meant for them.
-However, extreme overclockers need more.. like the ability to flash the [1000w XOC BIOS for the RTX 4090](https://www.techpowerup.com/vgabios/253487/253487) to the ASUS 4090 TUF to make use of all that liquid metal and subambient cooling.
+However, extreme overclockers need more.. like the ability to flash the 1.1v [1000w XOC BIOS for the RTX 4090](https://www.techpowerup.com/vgabios/253487/253487) to the 1.07v ASUS 4090 TUF to make use of all that liquid metal and subambient cooling.

+# What does this actually bypass?

+During the -6 command, nvflash still verifies a few different things against the BIOS ROM you are trying to flash.
+This version has overridden all of them and will allow you to flash *any* vBIOS to *any* card.

+In theory, this includes the boards in the 2xxx and 3xxx series which received revised chips that then would not accept the higher power limit BIOSes available.
+But test this at your own risk, I personally have not.
+All I know is that this tool *will* try to flash a 3060 vBIOS to my 4090 and I have not grown the balls to try.

+The items that are checked are:

+* GPU PCI Device ID (GPU chip, i.e. 2xxx/3xxx/4xxx)
+* PCI Subsystem ID (PCB ID)
+* Board ID (PCB+GPU ID)
+* Hierarchy (Unknown, potentially Lovelace/Turing/etc)
+* A couple other minor items that appear to just be software-defined metadata

+nVidia has implemented their own 'mismatch bypass' within the nvflash code, and this version has forced that bypass to be enabled at all times.
+This makes this a very, very dangerous version of nvflash.
+However, it will still confirm you want to perform those bypasses and only when they're necessary, unlike former versions of patched nvflash.

 # Versioning/Support

 The current version is `5.814.0.k1`.
 The version will be the base nvflash version i.e. `5.814.0` followed by a `.kN`.
 This way, if I have to release a patch to my patch, you know which version you have.

-Currently this tool supports all nVidia GPUs up to and including the 4000 series.
-It has been extensively confirmed to work with flashing a 1000W STRIX XOC BIOS to the 600W TUF 4090 and back, but beyond that has not been tested further.

 # How to use